Atul-khadoliya/task-analyzer/README.md

 # 🏗 How the Dependency Graph Is Built

-The system constructs two graphs from the task list:
+The system constructs two graphs from the task list using DFS (depth-first search) algorithm:

 ### **forward graph**
 task_id → [tasks it depends on]